 What will the weather be like?

 Well, as this is the UK, you have to prepare for a range of different weather conditions.
-Generally, at that time of year, you may encounter some rain, but it can also be cold and clear in December, which will make for a wonderful event.
-The ground underfoot could well be muddy if you are walking off the dedicated paths so boots are a good idea.
+Generally, at that time of year, you may encounter some rain.
+However, it can also be cold and clear in December, which will make for a wonderful event.
+The ground underfoot could well be muddy if you are walking off the dedicated paths.
+Therefore, boots are a good idea.

 What to Bring to the Winter Solstice at Stonehenge

 We would advise waterproof and warm clothing.
 Bring a warm hat and gloves too if you feel the cold.
 It is always better to be overprepared than wear something that means you get wet and cold and don’t enjoy the event.
-Bringing a small backpack with a snack and drink, perhaps a flask of coffee may be useful too.
+For this reason, bringing a small backpack with a snack and drink, perhaps a flask of coffee may be useful too.

 Getting to Stonehenge